6 Tips for Building a Successful Content Factory

 Much in the same way that manufacturing relies on efficient, repeatable processes to quickly assemble final products, the content factory model involves forming quality assets from an existing set of building blocks.

-Launching a successful content factory model also relies upon further streamlining all the processes that surround content creation – planning, MLR review, multichannel distribution, and more.
+Launching a successful content factory model also relies upon further streamlining all the processes surrounding content creation – planning, MLR review, multichannel distribution, and more.

 To help you get started, here are six tips for building a content factory.

 You should also track content performance metrics once content leaves the internal factory.
 Take a look at content use and consumption by channel.
 Are customers consuming your content, and are the messages relevant?
-Understanding whether your materials resonate with customers will determine how you evolve your content factory strategy going forward.
+Understanding whether your materials resonate with customers will determine how you evolve your content factory strategy.

 Some KPIs are more difficult to quantify because they don’t have obvious numerical measurements.
 Common examples include team satisfaction (did the content factory produce what the brand was asking for?) and process satisfaction (is everyone working well together?).